 Timing of the RTP update is determined by the timing of USDOT's Air Quality Conformity Determination on the current plan.
-Such determinations in air quality attainment and maintenance areas such as Medford (for carbon monoxide) and the RVMPO planning area (for PM10) must be made every four years, based on updated planning assumptions for a 20-year horizon.
-RVMPO re-demonstrated conformity July 2, 2012 for the 2015 MTIP and amended RTP due to the introduction of a new capacity project (OR 62 expressway).
-A 2013-2038 RTP was completed and adopted by the Policy Committee in time for USDOT to make a conformity determination by April 27, 2013.
+Such determinations in air quality attainment and maintenance areas such as Medford (for carbon monoxide) and the RVMPO planning area (for $PM{10}$ ) must be made every four years, based on updated planning assumptions for a 20-year horizon.
+The 2013-2038 RTP was completed and adopted by the Policy Committee on March 26, 2013, along with the Air Quality Conformity Determination.